-Real-time data.
-Draws data from a source in real-time, enabling it to be made accessible where and when needed and analysed instantly.
+- Real-time data.
+Send data from source in ‘real-time’, enabling it to be made accessible where and when needed and analysed instantly.

-Size of investment.
+- Size of investment.
 Initial investment can be high.
-The business will need to buy an enterprise license, pay physical or cloud storage costs.
+The business will need to buy an enterprise licence, pay AWS storage costs or other cloud storage costs.

-Demonstrating ROI.
-It’s possible to generate ROI by simplifying management, streamlining data ingest, speeding up analysis and helping the business meet its compliance demands.
+- Demonstrating ROI.
+It’s possible to generate ROI by simplifying management, streamlining data ingestion, speeding up analysis and helping the business meet its compliance demands.
 However, if you don’t take these steps, it becomes difficult to continue to justify the investment as data management costs escalate.

-Need to control spend.
-Storage and licence costs will increase over time, seeing costs grow exponentially, depending on the number of gigabytes being processed daily.
+- Need to control spending.
+Storage and licence costs will increase over time, which can see costs grow exponentially depending on the number of gigabytes being processed daily.

-Vendor lock-in.
-As all data analysis is carried out within the platform’s applications, the business is tied to one provider.
-This means the business can’t send data to other processing environments and may find it difficult to utilise other best-of-breed, cloud-native technologies.
+- Vendor lock-in.
+As all data analysis is carried out within the platform’s applications, the business is tied into one provider.
+This means the business can’t send data to other processing environments and may find it difficult to utilise other best-of-breed cloud native technologies.

-While there are clear upsides to using a data analytics platform, such as increased access to insights and versatility, these have to be considered against the downsides of escalating costs.
-Thankfully these can now be countered by applying technology to reduce the amount of data being processed and stored.
+While there are clear advantages to using a data analytics platform – such as increased access to insights and versatility – these have to be considered alongside the downsides of escalating costs.
+Thankfully this can now be countered by applying technology to reduce the amount of data being processed and stored.

-An observability pipeline tool can allow you to determine which data gets sent to which data analysis platform and in what format.It can also reduce the amount of data by filtering it in flight.
+An observability pipeline tool can allow you to determine which data gets sent to the data analysis platform – and in what format – and can help you to reduce the amount of data by filtering it inflight.
 This can substantially reduce storing and licensing costs.
-To see how organisations are using the Cribl LogStream solution to minimise cost, dependency and improve time to insight, take a look at our paper or contact us for a one-to-one demonstration.
+For further help and guidance, you might also like to read these blogs: